Cat Care 101: 8 Tips for A Happy and Healthy Kitty

 #8 Spaying or Neutering a Cat

 By about five months of age, female cats should be spayed and male cats should be neutered, according to the ASPCA.
 For female cats, spaying helps prevent reproductive diseases such as uterine infections and ovarian cancer.
 For males, neutering could help prevent testicular cancer and prostate complications.
-Not to mention, fixing your cat is important if you do not wish for your female cat to reproduce and don’t want your male kitty to roam.
+Not to mention, fixing your cat is important if you do not wish for your female cat to go in heat or reproduce and don’t want your male kitty to roam.

 Living a Vibrant Life with Your Cat